nextflow-io/training/docs/nf_template/5_pipeline.md

 ### Additional configuration options

-Additional configuration options can be applied to a module using scopes within configuraiton files.
+Additional configuration options can be applied to a module using scopes within configuration files.

 The configuration of modules is commonly added to the `modules.conf` file in the `conf` folder.
 Process selectors (e.g., `withName`) are used to apply configuration to modules selectively.
 Process selectors must be used withing the process scope.